 Isle Royale National Park

 Located in Michigan’s Lake Superior and close to the Canadian border, Isle Royale is just one of the 450 islands comprising this national park.
 Isle Royale is a car-free wilderness of forests and waterways, where hikers can spot moose and wolves.
-The island is also home to the 19th-century Rock Harbor Lighthouse that has a small museum.
+The island is also home to the 19th-century Rock Harbor Lighthouse which has a small museum.

 Voyageurs National Park